timescale/docs/tutorials/energy/query-energy.md

 ## What is the energy consumption on a monthly basis?

-You may also want to check the energy consumption that on a monthly basis.
+You may also want to check the energy consumption that occurs on a monthly basis.

 <Procedure>